MichAuto > Blog > MichAuto News > MichAuto Helped to Facilitate New Partnership Between City of Detroit and Honda

 This past weekend, de La Vergne notified me that the City followed up on the potential solution and a partnership was in the process of being forged.
 View the full partnership announcement here.

-For the past three years MICHauto has helped lead several partnerships to convene organizations and groups around common themes and needs for the automotive and mobility industry to help solve problems through information sharing.
-One of those groups is the Detroit Mobility Coalition, a joint effort by the City of Detroit and MICHauto that convened OEMS, suppliers, foundations, economic development groups, startups, and neighborhood associations to focus on transportation and mobility technologies and solutions to improve the lives of Detroiters.
+For the past three years MichAuto has helped lead several partnerships to convene organizations and groups around common themes and needs for the automotive and mobility industry to help solve problems through information sharing.
+One of those groups is the Detroit Mobility Coalition, a joint effort by the City of Detroit and MichAuto that convened OEMS, suppliers, foundations, economic development groups, startups, and neighborhood associations to focus on transportation and mobility technologies and solutions to improve the lives of Detroiters.

 The communication that transpired the last couple of weeks to help bring this Honda solution to Detroit is just one example of how Detroiters innovate through mobility and global automotive technology to solve problems and come together.

-Glenn Stevens Jr. is the executive director of MICHauto and the vice president of Automotive and Mobility Initiatives for the Detroit Regional Chamber.
+Glenn Stevens Jr. is the executive director of MichAuto and the vice president of Automotive and Mobility Initiatives for the Detroit Regional Chamber.

 Detroit-area Residents will be Transported to COVID-19 Testing in Modified Honda Odyssey Minivans